a11ywatch/kayle/README.md

 1. Use a fast [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.

 2. Pre-compile the scripts to the browser so that you are not sending it over the wire per request and simply performing the audit as a side effect for navigating like a chrome extension.

-### Experimental

-Using the dom and javascript to perform the evals is a bit expensive.
-We need javascript usage from a real browser to accurate render the markup and display the things that need to be tested.
-Beyond the point of rendering we do not need javascript, which leads to using [wasm](https://webassembly.org/) to evaluate the markup could perform better especially for larger websites.

 ## About